shammy8/fresh/README.md

 ## TODO

 Version 0.1:

 - Notification
 - Allow add, remove homes.
 - Allow adding/removing users to homes.
 - Allow removal of storages.
 Renaming of storage might need to be done on cloud functions.
-- Handle routing to homes that don't exist
 - Handle errors to do with promises and observables
+- Add a version number
+- Change to PWA
+- Deploy to Firebase hosting

 For later:

 - Set initial home on app load.
 - Should I allow users to drag items to different storage, like one column for each storage?
-- Figure what to do with searching and pagination / infinite scrolling
+- Figure what to do with full text searching and pagination / infinite scrolling, to reduce document reads.
 - Add virtual scrolling to items?
+Does it handle expansion boxes since the height can be changed.
-- HInts for how to add storage
+- Hints for how to add storage
+- Change all expansion panels to cards.
+Don't need to all the items dates and comments in the card.
+Users can see them in the edit screen.
+Is this OK?